Whale Watching in Gloucester MA [2023 Complete Guide]

 Getting Here

 Gloucester is about a 50-minute drive from Boston Logan International Airport.
-You don’t absolutely need one, but it’s not a bad idea to get a rental car while visiting Gloucester.
-There are a lot of things to do and it’s much easier to get around when you’re not relying on other people to transport you.
+You don’t absolutely need one, but it’s not a bad idea to rent a car while visiting Gloucester.
+There are a lot of things to do and it’s much easier to get around when you have a car.
+Besides, why not stop and check out the town of Salem on the drive up?

-Alternatively, the Newbury/Rockport bus line goes from nearby Chelsea directly to downtown Gloucester.
-The bus trip takes approximately 90 minutes when traveling from the airport.
-You’ll need to take two other short bus rides to get to Chelsea, or you could take a taxi or rideshare to the Chelsea bus station.
-Once you’re in Gloucester, rent an e-bike to help you get around town.
+Alternatively, the Newburyport/Rockport commuter train goes from nearby Chelsea directly to downtown Gloucester.
+The trip takes approximately 90 minutes when traveling from the airport.
+Catch the SL3 bus by the airport to get to Chelsea, or take a taxi or rideshare to the Chelsea station.
+Once you’re in Gloucester, rent a bike to help you get around town.

 Other Things To Do